Loss of memory, amputation of fingers, panic attacks: how COVID-19 changed the life of recovered

-Despite the setbacks, Garfield says he's lucky to be alive and surrounded by friends and family.
-His days now consist of early morning stretch marks, accompanied by physiotherapy - squats against the wall, an exercise bike - three days a week.
+Despite his setbacks, Garfield says he is lucky to be alive and surrounded by friends and family.
+His days now consist of early morning stretches followed by physical therapy — squats against the wall, exercise bike — three days a week.
 One of his main goals: to return to the ski slopes.

-“Today is really the only day you can count on.
-Tomorrow you may not be here, ”he says.
+“Today is truly the only day you can count on.
+You may not be here tomorrow, ”he says.

 Morphine injections for pain

-Curtis Jefferson thought he was recovering from coronavirus when he felt a sharp, severe pain in his left side of the body.
+Curtis Jefferson thought he was recovering from the coronavirus when he felt sharp, severe pain in the left side of his body.
 This was a new symptom.
 He suffered a fever, dry cough, headache, lack of taste.
-None of this made him go to the emergency room, but the pain could.
+None of this made him go to the emergency room, but the pain did.

 It turned out that he developed coronavirus pneumonia.
-He had to stay in the department for 6 days to receive morphine injections for pain and antibiotics to fight pneumonia.
-In the hospital, he saw “only a few nurses, a couple of doctors, and they were covered from head to toe.
-They did not come to me unnecessarily. ”
+He had to stay in the ward for 6 days to receive morphine shots for pain and antibiotics to fight pneumonia.
+At the hospital, he saw “only a few nurses, a couple of doctors, and they were covered from head to toe.
+They didn’t come to me unnecessarily. ”